Are you looking for a cultural travel guide for Austria? Then you are in the right spot!

 October is one of the most underrated months in Austria – but definitely one of my favorites.

-It is the hight of fall foliage, so the countryside is super beautiful.
-There are still lots of sunny days and mild temperatures, with some gloomy days in between to get you in the fall-mood.
+It is the height of fall foliage, so the countryside is super beautiful.
+There are still lots of sunny days and mild temperatures, with some gloomy days in between to get you in the fall mood.

 Also, the Southern area of Austria is wine-producing, so you’ll have harvest festivals and wine presentations.